In [1]:

 recalls = np.append(recalls, metrics.recall_score(y_test, y_pred))

-Let's visualize the results in plotly
+Let's visualize the results in plotly, which is interactive.

 px.line(x=thresholds, y=precisions,